wnzid/achievement-cake/README.md

 ---

-## 🔐 Privacy

-- No accounts
-- No analytics
-- No tracking
-- No cloud storage

-Everything stays on your machine.
+## Why this project exists

+This project started as something personal.

+I originally built **Achievement Cake** for my girlfriend as a way to celebrate **our achievements together**, even while being physically apart.
+It helped turn individual efforts into something shared, visible, and emotionally meaningful.

+The idea comes from the **achievement cake trend**, where accomplishments are marked on a cake rather than logged traditionally.
+I wanted to turn that idea into a **real, usable application** - one that supports connection, not pressure.

+Now, it’s published so that **other long-distance couples** (and anyone who wants to celebrate progress together) can use it too.

 ---

-# Feel free to let me know if you want any changes or face any issues.
+## Feel free to let me know if you want any changes or face any issues.
 Thanks

+---